27 Inexpensive Marketing Hacks for Fast Growing Startups

 Create Automated Webinars

-If it makes sense for your product or service to create an offer that can run on autopilot, automated webinars can be a good option.
+I love automation hacks.
+After you spend time and resources developing them, it pays you over and over.
+So, if it makes sense for your product or service to create an offer that can run on autopilot, automated webinars can be a good option.
+Neil Patel or Jeff Walker mastered the art of on-demand webinars.

-Result: Saved hours of time and were able to attract people 24/7 at different times zones.
+Result: Saved hours of time and were able to attract people 24/7 at different time zones.

 Install 70% Scroll Pop-Ups in Your Blog